Limezest/eleventy-blog-template/content/posts/2022/mechanical-keyboards.md

     <br/>

 -   **TKL**: Stands for "ten key less".
 A fullsize without numpad.
-    Main avantage is taking less space on your desk and keeping your mouse closer to you. (more comfortable for gaming)
+    This one drops the numpad to take less space on your desk and keep your mouse closer to you. (more comfortable for gaming)
     <br/><br/>
     ![format-tkl-keyboard][format-tkl-keyboard]
     <br/>